swcarpentry/good-enough-practices-in-scientific-computing/index.md

 6) Data Carpentry / tkteal@datacarpentry.org

+> **A PDF of this paper can be found at <http://arxiv.org/abs/1609.00037>.
-> **We would be very grateful for feedback of all kinds:
+> We would appreciate feedback of all kinds:
 > please [email comments to the authors](mailto:gvwilson@software-carpentry.org?subject=comments on good enough practices).**

 **Abstract**